aperturerobotics/controllerbus/README.md

 This provides logging, context cancelation.
 A single Factory is attached which provides support for the Config type, (see the boilerplate example).

-## Hot Loading
+## Plugins

-There is a [hot loading plugin](./hot) system for dynamically loading libraries of controller factories, with an associated AST analyzer and compiler CLI for building the plugin .so files automatically.
+The [plugin](./plugin) system and compiler scans a set of Go packages for ControllerBus factories and bundles them together into a hashed Plugin bundle.
+The compiler CLI can watch code files for changes and re-build automatically.
+Multiple plugin loaders and binary formats are supported.

 ```
 USAGE: